 The island of Malta is located in the central Mediterranean Sea just 50 miles south of the island of Sicily.
 It’s 176 miles east of Tunisia and 207 miles north of Libya.
 For a bit of history, Malta received her independence from Britain in 1964 and then became a republic in 1974.
 Malta then joined the European Union in 2004 and became part of the Eurozone in 2008.
-That means that Malta uses the Euro for currency just like a majority of Europe, and that English is widely spoken.
-It’s a great destination for a first time traveler visiting Europe and the Mediterranean.
+That means they use the Euro for currency just like a majority of Europe, and that English is widely spoken.
+Malta’s a great destination for a first time traveler visiting Europe and the Mediterranean.

 Map of Malta in the Mediterranean

 When we refer to Malta, we actually refer to three main islands: Malta, Gozo and Comino.
 The population of the islands of Malta is 470,000.
 Around 430,000 people live on Malta, 32,000 on Gozo, and Comino is coming in at Pop.
 3 – yes, 3 inhabitants according to statistics!
 There are a variety of other uninhabited islands around Malta as well.